What can I expect at Quest?

-Far from it!
-Quest is a 4-week intensive for young men who want to grow in faith, maturity, and readiness for life.
-Think of it as the perfect blend of summer camp and boot camp – lots of fun, but plenty of super-tough challenges along the way!
+Quest is a 4-week intensive program for young men who want to grow in faith, maturity, and readiness for life.
+Think of it as the perfect blend of summer camp and boot camp – lots of fun, but plenty of challenges along the way!
 (Response alarms, mud runs, night hikes – you get the idea.)

 What is the daily schedule like?

-A typical day in Quest starts with personal devotions at 5:30am, followed by PT and room inspections.
-After breakfast at 8:00, a morning chapel is held, then a class or workshop session begins at 9:00 and runs until lunch at noon.
-Afternoons are filled with hands-on activities, recreation or additional classes, and supper is at 5:00pm.
+Here is what a typical day at Quest 2016 looked like: the day starts with personal devotions at 5:30am, followed by PT and room inspections.
+After breakfast at 8:00, a morning chapel is held, then a class or workshop session runs until lunch at noon.
+Afternoons are filled with hands-on activities, recreation or additional classes.
 After supper, everyone pitches in to complete daily chores and special projects with their teams.
-Most evenings, a final class session goes from 6:45 to 7:30, and at 8:30pm, the students meet in smaller groups for evening devotions with their group leaders.
+Most evenings, there is a session, and then the students meet in smaller groups for evening devotions with their group leaders.
 Lights out is at 9:15.
 Of course, the schedule will vary from day to day, especially in the case of a hike, a service project, or another special event.

 Why do you call adolescence a myth?